cesarmunhozinov/bib-to-rcaap/README.md

 - The app uses the same `SPREADSHEET_ID` configuration as the CLI.
 - On Streamlit Cloud, set your service account JSON in the app's Secrets as `gcp_service_account` (either as a TOML mapping or JSON string).
 The app will use `st.secrets["gcp_service_account"]` to authenticate so you don't need a local `credentials.json` file.

-DOI / Google Scholar integration:
+DOI integration:
-- You can paste a DOI or a Google Scholar link in the sidebar and click **Fetch metadata from DOI**.
+- You can paste a DOI or a DOI-based URL in the sidebar and click **Fetch metadata from DOI**.
 If a DOI is detected the app will fetch metadata via Crossref and show a preview row ready to sync or export.

 RCAAP export:
 - After parsing or fetching, click **Download RCAAP Metadata** to generate a CSV with headers: `dc.title`, `dc.contributor.author`, `dc.date.issued`, `dc.publisher`, `dc.identifier.doi`.